aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-notebook-operations/convert-notebook-to-flattened-pdf/_index.md

 ---
-title: How to Flatten PDF from OneNote Notebook – Aspose.Note
+title: How to Flatten a Document from a OneNote Notebook
-linktitle: Convert Notebook to Flattened PDF in OneNote - Aspose.Note
+linktitle: Convert Notebook to Flattened PDF in OneNote
 second_title: Aspose.Note Java API
 description: Learn how to flatten PDF from a OneNote notebook using Aspose.Note for Java – convert onenote to pdf quickly with easy integration and customization.
 weight: 16